-The Clinton Police Department is encouraging residents to lock their cars and secure their valuables in order to prevent thefts through the “LOL” (Lock It or Lose It) campaign.
+The Clinton Police Department is encouraging residents to “LOL” (Lock It or Lose It) their cars and secure their valuables in order to prevent thefts through the holiday season.

-Recent crime stats show continuedreductions in auto burglaries from over 150 in 2013 to 60 in the most recent 12 months.
+Recent crime stats show continued reductions in auto burglaries from over 150 in 2013 to 54 in the most recent 12 months.
 Chief Hayman and Mayor Phil Fisher are championing the LOL (Lock it or Lose it) campaign as an important step in continuing the significant reduction in property crimes in the city.

 "Most vehicle break-ins and residential burglaries are crimes of opportunities and if a vehicle or building is locked, a criminal will usually move on," Chief Ford Hayman noted.
 "Locking car doors will substantially decrease the likelihood of being victimized.
 Of the 60 auto burglaries in the city over the last year, only four have involved forced entry through broken windows’"